Skip to content

 tart run sonoma-vanilla

-After the initial booting of the VM you'll need to manually go through the macOS installation process.
+After the initial booting of the VM, you'll need to manually go through the macOS installation process.
 As a convention we recommend creating an admin user with an admin password.
 After the regular installation please do some additional modifications in the VM:

 1. Enable Auto-Login.
 Users & Groups -> Login Options -> Automatic login -> admin.